DiamondDevelop/whack-a-monster/README.md

 My ability to innovate and personalize projects is highly valued in the tech industry, as it showcases my problem-solving skills, creativity, and attention to detail.
 Here's why my game stands out!

-Read the following suggestions and implement whatever you want.
-There are no unit tests for this user story, but originality will be considered in the rubric.

 #### 1. Change the look of the game.